Kiran6248/MS3-bazaar/README.md

 **Edit Ad Page**

-* This page looks same as Post Ad page.
+* This page looks the same as the Post Ad page.
 * This page is directed from the View Ad page, where a button is given to Edit the post.
   That button is only visible to the owner of the post and Admin of the site.
 * When the Ad owner clicks the edit button, all the fields populate with already filled data, which makes it easier to make the changes.
-* 2 buttons are given in the bottom of the form.
+* 2 buttons are given at the bottom of the form.
 One to Edit the changes and One to Cancel any changes.
 * The **Edit Ad Button** will remain on the page with a flash message of " Ad Successfully Updated".
-* The **Cancel button** will bring the User to the Home page.
+* The **Cancel button** will bring the user to the Home page.

 **Delete Ad**

 * The Delete Ad feature is given to every ad with a button on the view Ad page, Which is visible to only the Owner of the post and the Admin of the site.
-* When the Delete button is clicked One modal pops up, with a message of **Confirm Deletion**, which has 2 buttons, The **Cancel** button cancels the modal and user remains on the same page.
+* When the Delete button is clicked One modal pop up, with a message of **Confirm Deletion**, which has 2 buttons, The **Cancel** button cancels the modal, and the user remains on the same page.
 The **Delete** button deletes the ad and takes the user to the **Home Page**.

 **Manage Categories**